yuanzhi-zhu/yuanzhi-zhu.github.io/README.md

 ## Comment

-**Comment：** currently disqus, gitment and gitalk are supported, which one is OK, and gitalk is recommended.
+**Comment: ** currently disqus, gitment and gitalk are supported, which one is OK, and gitalk is recommended.
 The links about how to config them are pasted on Comments in file \_config.yml.

 **!!: ** If you prefer disqus, due to the defect in how disqus handles username and domain-whitelist.
 Please remember to modify disqus.username to  your own or clear this part.
 Record on this can be seen at [Issues#2][1].